keent/libzfl/README.txt

 * *Library versioning*: we don't make any attempt to version the library at this stage.
 Classes are in our experience highly stable once they are built and tested, the only changes typically being added methods.
 * *Performance*: for critical path processing, you may want to avoid creating and destroying classes.
 However on modern Linux systems the heap allocator is very fast.
 Individual classes can choose whether or not to nullify their data on allocation.
 * *Self-testing*: every class has a `selftest` method that runs through the methods of the class.
 In theory, calling all selftest functions of all classes does a full unit test of the library.
 The `zfl_selftest` application does this.
-* *Portability*: the ZFL library is aimed at becoming a portability layer (like Apache APR or the older iMatix SFL) but that depends on it actually being ported.
-See section on 'Porting ZFL' below.
+* *Portability*: the libzfl library is aimed at becoming a portability layer (like Apache APR or the older iMatix SFL) but that depends on it actually being ported.
+See section on 'Porting libzfl' below.
-* *Memory management*: ZFL classes do not use any special memory management techiques to detect leaks.
+* *Memory management*: libzfl classes do not use any special memory management techiques to detect leaks.
 We've done this in the past but it makes the code relatively complex.
 Instead, we do memory leak testing using tools like valgrind.

 ## Under the Hood

 ### Adding a New Class

-If you define a new ZFL class `myclass` you need to:
+If you define a new libzfl class `myclass` you need to:

 * Write the `zfl_myclass.c` and `zfl_myclass.h` source files, in `zfl/src` and `zfl/include` respectively.
 * Add`#include <zfl_myclass.h>` to `zfl/include/zfl.h`.